SameerVohra/IWT/README.md

 This is my Web developement project for college 1st Semester.
-It includes HTML, CSS and some basics of Javascript.
+It includes HTML, CSS and some basic Javascript.